ralle12345/dkbdownloader/README.md

 DKB Downloader will log in to the web site and download all PDFs in the "Briefkasten" that are not already downloaded and present in the configured download directory.

-DKB Downloader is based on `"DKB VISA QIF Exporter" by Christian Hoffmann <https://github.com/hoffie/dkb-visa>`.
-It borrows all the codes to access the DKB web site from the project.
+DKB Downloader is based on "DKB VISA QIF Exporter" by Christian Hoffmann <https://github.com/hoffie/dkb-visa>.
+It borrows all the code to access the DKB web site from the project.

 Requirements